AHPRC Pilot Award Program

 The Pilot Award Program

 The Marquette Athletic and Human Performance Research Center (AHPRC) pilot award program is designed to facilitate and foster collaborative health- and performance-related research between disciplines at Marquette University and with partner institutions that align with the following:

 - understanding the mechanisms, the best strategies and cutting-edge technology for enhancing athletic and human performance in healthy and clinical populations across the lifespan,

 - utilizing ‘exercise as medicine’ as well as nutritional, psychological and other novel interventions for optimizing performance, training, rehabilitation and prevention of disease and injury.

 - The goal of this request for proposals (RFP) is to stimulate and support health and human performance research among disciplines at Marquette or in collaboration with partner institutions and community organizations that can be further developed into larger extramurally funded projects and collaborations that may be conducted within the AHPRC.
 The proposed studies must be consistent with the global aims of the AHPRC and the funding award program.

 - The goal of the AHPRC is to encourage new and innovative approaches and harness already established strategies, methods and data sets to understand and enhance performance (physical and mental) in athletic, healthy and clinical populations across the lifespan and in response to exercise, physical activity, nutritional, psychological and other novel interventions.
 This will be done by creating clusters of investigators across disciplines in the Marquette community and in collaboration with partner institutions.
 This award scheme prioritizes multiple investigators within a project to encourage interdisciplinary collaboration between teams of investigators to solve problems related to the global aims of the AHPRC.
-Community-engaged research to improve community wellness and health disparities will be given priority.

 Funds will be Provided to